The bronze chariot with bulls was returned to Türkiye in early 2020

 0000132663

-Users are hereby advised that national legal frameworks are subject to amendments or repeal at any time.
-It is the sole responsibility of users to verify the applicable legal provisions and regulatory requirements in force prior to undertaking any action involving the acquisition, importation, exportation, trade, or transfer of ownership of cultural property.
+Users are reminded that national legal frameworks may be amended or repealed at any time.
+It is therefore their responsibility to check the legal provisions and regulatory requirements in force before undertaking any acquisition, import, export, trade or transfer of ownership of cultural property.